 From my experience, in creative business, there’s no time off.
-Unless you have a superhuman power of self-control and you can restrain yourself from thinking about project or idea for your next masterpiece.
-Some will say that time off is a vacation or mid phase between two projects.
-But in that case they don’t have the slightest clue about creative mind.
+Unless you have a superhuman power of self-control and you can restrain yourself from thinking about a project or idea for your next masterpiece.
+Some will say that time off is a vacation or mid-phase between two projects.
+But in that case, they don’t have the slightest clue about the creative mind.
 Why?
-Well, even if they’re bored, creative people eventually come up with some kind of idea which occupies their minds and they pursue it.
+Well, even if they’re bored, creative people eventually come up with some kind of idea that occupies their minds and they pursue it.

-If they are not in the mid phase or vacation and they have a project they can work on, then I can assure you, they are definitely NOT bored.
-It may seem like an ultra easy job, but being creative is no piece of cake.
+If they are not in the mid-phase or on vacation and they have a project they can work on, then I can assure you, they are definitely NOT boring.
+It may seem like an ultra-easy job, but being creative is no piece of cake.
 Sometimes the biggest downside of creative work is the fact that you mostly use your brain, mental energy and time for inventing and developing ideas.
 In some industries and professions, you don’t need special requirements to create a creative concept.
-Sometimes a pen and paper are the only things you need, besides mental capacity and competence to be creative.
+Sometimes a pen and paper are the only things you need, besides the mental capacity and competence to be creative.

 Ideas vs. products

 In case you were wondering it’s the same thing, only in different phases of production workflow.
-Its getting something ‘’abstract’’ and in that moment non-existent, in the finished product.
+It’s getting something ‘’abstract’’ and at that moment non-existent, in the finished product.

 The ‘’space’’ – ‘’time’’ dimension of creative work

 TIP: There’s no unfit place to do creative work.
 If you have to stop in the middle of the street and write it down – do so!
-In my case, these places and situations are not related to the creative aspect of work, but they are part of everyday routine like cooking, cleaning or dusting.
-A good idea will rarely come in the ideal moment when you ‘’really’’ need it, just be sure that you always have your pen and paper with you.
-One more thing, be sure to have a notebook because your life will soon turn into a piles of paper.
+In my case, these places and situations are not related to the creative aspect of work, but they are part of everyday routines like cooking, cleaning, or dusting.
+A good idea will rarely come at the ideal moment when you ‘’really’’ need it, just be sure that you always have your pen and paper with you.
+One more thing, be sure to have a notebook because your life will soon turn into a pile of paper.

-Great ideas will come in the unexpected times.
+Great ideas will come in unexpected times.
 That time does not include active working hours but rather some nebulous time, when for some reason, it is simply not appropriate.
-A creative person will eventually find herself/himself in some kind of social interaction which includes partner, close friends, family.
-When the ‘’potent’’ idea kicks in, for him there are two possible scenarios, and one ‘’fairy tale creative myth’’:
+A creative person will eventually find herself/himself in some kind of social interaction which includes a partner, close friends, and family.
+When the ‘’potent’’ idea kicks in, for him there are two possible scenarios and one ‘’fairy tale creative myth’’: